-Jah Prayzah’s manager, Keen Mashapaidze has dismissed the accusations about the musician pretending to be nice at Tuku’s tribute concert at National Sports Stadium by pushing Greatman’s wheelchair.
+Jah Prayzah’s manager, Keen Mashapaidze has dismissed the accusations by Mai TT about Jah pretending to be nice by pushing Greatman’s wheelchair at Tuku’s tribute concert at National Sports Stadium.

 The popular Zimbabwean comedian said that Jah’s act was a publicity stunt because he once denied a request to work with him.